 We accept submissions for our online post on a rolling basis.
 Please read all guidelines before submitting.

 We are looking for previously unpublished work by women writers and artists.
-We want work that is brief and powerful.
+We want poetry and flash fiction that is brief and powerful.
 We want art and photography that make us feel something profound.
 The best way to get a sense of what we want is to check out the archive.
 It’s free so no excuses.
 We look forward to reading your work!

 Send up to 5 poems in the body of an email.
 Each poem should be no longer than a page.

 Send up to 3 stories in the body of an email.
 Keep each story under 1000 words.

 Send up to 3 images (art or photography) as attachments, all jpeg format (no bigger than 5 MB – if we need something larger, we’ll ask.)